A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Guideline 3: Components Analysis and Parameter Tuning of the Proposal

 \subsection{Components analysis and simplicity/complexity}

 It is common in recent literature, especially in those papers where the proposal is evaluated on a well-known benchmark, that new proposals are built upon previous existing algorithms.
 Those new methods normally i) improve previous algorithms by updating or adding new characteristics to their baseline search procedure; or ii) combine existing methods to create a hybrid algorithm of some kind.
 However, few of these works analyze individually each of the improvements/components of the new proposal.
 This is an important issue from an algorithmic design perspective.
 It is true that \emph{powerful} algorithms are usually sought (in terms of their ability to find solutions as close as possible to the global optimum).
 But it is not less true that \emph{simplicity} should be considered as another preferential aspect in the design of new optimization techniques.
-Simplicity in algorithmic design has a number of advantages: \begin{itemize}[leftmargin=*] \item Simple algorithms tend to be more computationally efficient. \item They have less parameters to adjust. \item Their behavior is more predictable, as there are less components involved. \item They can be described and implemented more easily. \item It is less likely that the algorithm overfits one particular benchmark. \end{itemize}
+Simplicity in algorithmic design has a number of advantages: \begin{itemize}[leftmargin=*] \item Simple algorithms normally have less parameters to adjust (or, at least, less sensitive ones). \item Their behavior is more predictable, as there are less components involved. \item They can be described and implemented more easily. \item It is less likely that the algorithm overfits one particular benchmark. \end{itemize}

 All these reasons are important enough to pay attention to the complexity of the new algorithm.
 For this reason, it is mandatory to provide an in-depth analysis of the contribution of each of the components of the new method to its overall performance.
 Every change or addition on top of the original algorithm must be supported by a significant contribution to the improved behavior of the novel method.
 Furthermore, if this contribution is shown to be small, this improvement should be considered for removal in the interest of simplicity.
 In this sense, we encourage the authors to use the same statistical validation methods described in Section \ref{sec:guideline2_stat} to compare each of the individual components of the algorithm.
-This is the same procedure that we recommend to compare the proposal with other state-of-the-art algorithms (Section \ref{sec:case_study}).
+This is the same procedure that we recommend to compare the proposal with other state-of-the-art algorithms (see Section \ref{sec:case_study}).

 An illustrative example in this direction is \cite{Piotrowski2018}.
 This work analyzes one of the best performing algorithms of the IEEE CEC'2016 competition on real-parameter single objective optimization, namely, L-SHADE-EpSin \cite{Awad2016}.
 One of the conclusions of this analysis is that only one of the multiple additions to the base L-SHADE algorithm provides some significant improvement in the results (the initialization of the F parameter to $0.5$ during the first half of the search).
 The other modifications (materialized through the inclusion of several local search strategies) were found no significantly better.
 Moreover, they favored a bias in the search towards solutions around the origin of the search space, as also buttressed by \cite{Piotrowski2018}.
 This means that, even for competitive algorithms, the contribution of each component should be carefully evaluated.
 This is so, since a simplified version of the algorithm will always be easier to maintain, and can even lead to better results.